Sweet Potato Cake with Pecan Praline Icing is the perfect fall dessert. Cooking it in an iron skillet makes it even better.

 Tips for making Sweet Potato Cake with Pecan Praline Icing

 - I used 3 medium sized sweet potatoes and the amount was perfect.
-Adjust according to the size of your potatoes, but don’t worry about having exactly 2 cups.
-That’s an approximate measurement.
+Adjust according to the size of your potatoes, but don’t worry about having exactly 1-3/4 cups.
+Anything in the 1-1/2 to 2 cup range is fine — just don’t go over 2 cups.

 - I scooped the potatoes and mashed with a regular potato masher, but a fork would work fine.